PDCMFinder/pdx-data-core/README.md

 The PDX-data-core is a base data model to represent PDX data.
 This was extracted from the <a href="https://www.pdxfinder.org">PDX Finder project</a>.

+The object model is dexcribed in the [PDX data core concepts documentaion](core-concepts.md)